ncarolan/evo/README.md

 # yello

-A playground for evolutionary agents in your browser.
+Yello is a playground for evolutionary agents in your browser.